Professor John McLeod

 - Website: Twitter

 I was raised by Scottish parents in Manchester, UK, before arriving at the University of Leeds in 1987 as a student of English literature.
 My first academic post was as Lecturer in English at Southampton, before returning to Leeds as a staff member in 1996.
 I was promoted to Professor of Postcolonial and Diaspora Literatures in May 2010.
-I've also been a Visiting Research Fellow at the Research Institute for History and Culture (OGC), Faculty of Arts, University of Utrecht, Netherlands (2009), and a Transatlantic Forum Scholar at Washington University in St Louis, USA (2014).
+I've also been a Visiting Research Fellow at the Research Institute for History and Culture (OGC), Faculty of Arts, University of Utrecht, Netherlands (2009), a Transatlantic Forum Scholar at Washington University in St Louis, USA (2014), and a Visiting Researcher at the College of Humanities, Arts and Social Sciences, Nanyang Technological University, Singapore (2019).

 I work primarily in the field of postcolonial studies, and have particular interests in transcultural adoption writing and representations of diasporic and once-colonised locations.